Nawaz’s heart condition precarious: medical report

 Following are the observations:

-1: Type 2 diabetes mellitis for the last five years on regular medication.
+1: Type 2 diabetes mellitis for the last 5 years on regular medication.

 2: Known case of hypertension for the same period.